mkudija/mkudija.github.io/reading-notes/_md/2021-09-16-The Inferno.md

 ### Inferno Canto 12 - *Violence*
-[[Circular vs linear history]]: "This 'curcular' theory of history is intrinsically opposed to the Christian view, in which Christ's establishement of love is as a universal principle redeemed history once and for all."
+[[Progress & History]]: "This 'circular' theory of history is intrinsically opposed to the Christian view, in which Christ's establishment of love is as a universal principle redeemed history once and for all."
 (230)

 > The river of blood that scalds
 > those who by violence do injury to others.